-Under Sister Agatha, who ran St Vincent de Paul's Girls' Orphange from 1957, the Orphanage's holiday home at Black Rock (which had been built in 1939) was converted into a type of family group home called 'Coolock', where a small group of children lived with two lay women.
-In the early 1960s, more houses were purchased in the south-eastern suburbs to become family group homes.
+Under Sister Agatha, who ran St Vincent de Paul's Girls' Orphanage from 1957, the Orphanage's holiday home at Black Rock (which had been built in 1939) was converted into a type of family group home called 'Coolock', where a small group of children lived with two lay women.
+Sister Agatha wrote of the success of this experiment:

 In 1966, the Children's Home relocated from South Melbourne to Black Rock.
 By the end of 1966, the buildings at the former Girls' Orphanage in South Melbourne had been emptied of children and Sisters, with the residents now living in family group homes scattered throughout the south-eastern suburbs.

 The new administration centre of St Vincent de Paul's Children's Home was based at Black Rock.
 By the late 1960s St Vincent de Paul Children's Home had transferred its centre of operations to 'Coolock'.

 MacKillop Family Services holds more than 115,000 individual records relating to children and mothers who were in institutions run by the Christian Brothers, Sisters of Mercy and the Sisters of St Joseph.
 The collection dates from 1857 onwards, and includes client admission registers, admission cards and paper files, photographs, annual reports, newspaper cuttings, policy documents and various items of memorabilia.

 Contact: Jenny Glare, Manager, Heritage and Information Services.

 Fax: (03) 9696 6496

 Cite this: http://www.findandconnect.gov.au/guide/vic/E000382

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License